Brinks0211/10Hz_vs_iTBS_Protocol/README.md

 This repository contains computerized experimental tasks used in a randomized controlled trial comparing 10 Hz rTMS and iTBS in adolescents with major depressive disorder.

-## Trial Registration

-- Registration No.: [to be added]
-- Ethics Approval: Ethics Committee of Shandong Mental Health Center (KYSJWLL2025-1-019)

 ---

 ## Overview